PIPELIQTRAN, Thermo-Hydraulic Transient Simulation

 - Selection of pumping systems (energy optimization, NPSH analysis, etc))

-- Selection of surge control devices
+- Selection of surge control device

-- Selection of control valves
+- Selection of control valves and actuator speed limiter

 - Design and tune the control system

-- The process control system can be easily included in the simulation model using the standard Control library supplied with EcosimPro/PROOSIS
+- The process control system can be easily included in the simulation model using the standard CONTROL library supplied with EcosimPro/PROOSIS